How to organize an effective sales tour Methods & tools

 It can also be used to send customer data, such as addresses to be visited, to sales reps' smartphones or tablets.

 Sellsy, for example, is a comprehensive, modular French CRM suite that supports you in managing your sales activities.
-Thanks to its intuitive mobile application, sales reps can share their activities in real time, even on the move, enabling you to track their performance wherever they are.
+Thanks to its intuitive mobile application, sales reps can share their activities in real time, even on the move, so you can monitor their performance wherever they are.
 A true all-in-one tool, you also benefit from effective collaboration features during sales rounds: a shared agenda updated in real time, an opportunity tracking module, an intelligent lead scoring system, a pipeline view and sales dashboards, and much more!

 Finally, did you know that there are mobile CRMs with geolocation functionalities?
 This is the case with Divalto weavy, which organizes all your activities in the field, including :